Email Component

 Top-Level Domain |

-Top-level domains are the highest level of the domain name system.
-Common top-level domains include:
+Top-level domains are the highest level of the domain naming system.
+Common top-level domains can include the following examples:

 About the Configuration Window